meta-toolkit/meta/style.md

   C++14](www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n3841.pdf).
 - Use `#ifndef _META_FILE_NAME_H_` for double inclusion guards.
 - `#define` kept to a minimum, and ALL_CAPS_SNAKE if used.
+- Lines should be no longer than 80 characters

 ## Documentation